nschank/multipartycomputation/README.md

 - *self_ref*: (default: "") A string which includes a citation for this paper.
 Not currently used, but should be included if hasPage is true for possible later usage.
 - *tags*: An (unordered, though preferably alphabetical) array of tags which relate to this paper's content.
 If this paper's page is not finished, MUST include the tag "Unsorted".
 We will get to standardizing tags soon.
 - *year*: The year when this paper was published.

+Authors also have their own list at authorList.js, with a dictionary going from author name to their own webpage (usually their homepage at their university).
+If an author is not a key in the dictionary, or goes to a blank string, the author's name is not added as a link.

 ####Individual Pages
 Research pages (/research/papers/[id].html) consist of two main components, several optional components, and a few small (and mostly automatic) components.
 A template can be found at /research/papers/template.html.